 top of page

-I have exhibited internationally at festivals, museums, and galleries.
-Past shows include The Utah Museum of Art, CutOut Festival Mexico City, Milwaukee Underground Film Festival, London Experimental Film Festival, Plexus Projects, and the DUMBO film festival in Brooklyn, New York; as well as shows in Houston, Barcelona, Kyiv, Taiwan, and many others.
+Since beginning as a painter I have expanded into sound, digital art, and video; which I have shown internationally at film festivals, museums and galleries.
+Past shows include The Utah Museum of Art, CutOut Festival Mexico City, Milwaukee Underground Film Festival, London Experimental Film Festival, Plexus Projects, and the DUMBO film festival in Brooklyn, New York as well as shows in Houston, Barcelona, Kyiv, Taiwan, and others.

 bottom of page